INFOGRAPHIC | Optimizing Nursing Skill Mix

 Case Study | Optimizing Utilization of the Advanced Practice Provider Workforce

-The focus on team-based care will require health care organizations to optimize the performance of all members of the care team.
+The focus on team-based care will require healthcare organizations to optimize the performance of all members of the care team.

 Learn more about how a leading academic medical center assessed opportunities for care team optimization and redesigned their APP workforce.